-Thomas Anthony Parker from The Wanted has died aged 33 after a gruelling battle with brain cancer.
+Thomas Anthony Parker or better known as Tom Parker from The Wanted has died aged 33 after a grueling battle with brain cancer.

-It is also told that Parker’s bandmates, Max George, Siva Kaneswaran, Jay McGuiness and Nathan Sykes were with him in his final hours.
+It was also revealed that Parker’s bandmates, Max George, Siva Kaneswaran, Jay McGuiness and Nathan Sykes were with him in his final hours.

-Parker had recently received treatment in a private hospital in Spain and had to miss out on the first half of The Wanted’s UK Arena Tour.
+Recently, Parker received treatment in a private hospital in Spain and had to miss out on the first half of The Wanted’s UK Arena Tour.
 However, he still managed to make it for the second half of tour appearing every night on his throne to do what he loved and make his fans happy.
-Despite his struggles, he was still all smiles every time he took centre stage and fans could be heard shouting “We Love Tom” to encourage him further.
+Despite his struggles, he was still all smiles every time he took center stage and fans could be heard shouting “We Love Tom” to encourage him further.

-Two weeks ago, Parker also announced that he will be releasing a memoir, ‘Hope’.
-He described his book: ‘My book is not about dying; it’s a book about living.
-It’s a book about finding hope in whatever situation you’re dealt, and living your best life no matter what.’
+Two weeks ago, Parker announced that he will be releasing a memoir, Hope.
+“My book is not about dying; it’s a book about living.
+It’s a book about finding hope in whatever situation you’re dealt, and living your best life no matter what,” explained Parker.
 Hope is due to be released on 21 July 2022.

 Following the shocking announcement of his passing, many celebrities and fans alike have poured in heartwarming tributes calling Tom “a legend” and a true inspiration for many.
-His wife Kelsey has also put up a GoFundMe page where fans can leave their words of support and donations that will be going to amazing charitable causes to help other people in need under Tom’s late honour.
+His wife, Kelsey, has also put up a GoFundMe page where fans can leave their words of support and donations will be going to amazing charitable causes to help other people in need under Parker’s late honour.